pichlermarc/repro-4115/README.md

 - `npm install`
 - `npm run start`
 - See memory usage climb.
-Increasing the `PeriodicExportingMetricReader`
+Increasing the `PeriodicExportingMetricReader`'s interval also increases the speed at which the memory climbs, indicating the leak exists in the collection cycle.